Felspar/test/README.md

 **Testing library with cmake integration for C++20**

-The test framework is currently at the pre-alpha "proof-of-concept" level and shows that we can now do testing properly without macros.

 The framework is easy to use from your `CMakeLists.txt` and tests can be run as part of your normal build with no extra steps needed.
+The tests are also easy to write using standard C++ syntax and operators with no macros to memorize.

 Works with Clang 10 and GCC 10 in C++20 mode with both libstdc++ and libc++.